-Elk Petroleum Limited is an oil producer and developer with assets located in the US States of Wyoming and Nebraska.
-Corporate Headquarters are in Sydney Australia, with US Operations run out of offices in Denver Colorado and a Field office in Casper Wyoming.
+Elk Petroleum Limited is an oil producer and developer with assets located in the US States of Wyoming and the four corners area of Utah.
+Corporate Headquarters are in Sydney Australia, with US Operations run out of offices in Denver Colorado and a field offices in Cortez Colorado and Casper Wyoming.
 Elk Petroleum’s strategy is to acquire and redevelop mature oil fields utilizing proven enhanced oil recovery (EOR) technology in this region utilizing the existing infrastructure and pipeline network.

 This Risk Framework gives direction as to the use of strategic risk management processes and procedures to reduce exposure to risks associated with these activities, and identify opportunities while ensuring compliance to all relevant national legislation and regulations.